-INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF SINGAPORE DEPOSIT INSURANCE CORPORATION LIMITED For the financial year ended 31 March 2015
+INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF SINGAPORE DEPOSIT INSURANCE CORPORATION LIMITED For the financial year ended 31 March 2016

-In our opinion, the financial statements of the Company are properly drawn up in accordance with the provisions of the Act, the DI-PPF Act and Singapore Financial Reporting Standards so as to give a true and fair view of the state of affairs of the Company as at 31 March 2015 and the results and cash flows of the Company for the financial year ended on that date.
+In our opinion, the financial statements of the Company are properly drawn up in accordance with the provisions of the Act, the DI-PPF Act and Singapore Financial Reporting Standards so as to give a true and fair view of the financial position of the Company as at 31 March 2016 and of the financial performance and cash flows of the Company for the financial year ended on that date.

-- (a) the accounting and other records required by the Act and the DI-PPF Act to be kept by the Company have been properly kept in accordance with the provisions of these Acts; and - (b) the receipts, expenditure, investment of moneys and the acquisition and disposal of assets by the Company during the financial year have been made in accordance with the provisions of DI-PPF Act.
+- (a) the accounting and other records required by the Act and the DI-PPF Act to be kept by the Company have been properly kept in accordance with the provisions of the Acts, including records of all assets of the Company whether purchased, donated or otherwise; and - (b) the receipts, expenditure, investment of moneys and the acquisition and disposal of assets by the Company during the financial year have been made in accordance with the provisions of DI-PPF Act.